 An industry article reports that Epic leads the acute care hospital electronic medical record (EMR) market.
 And, through its Community Connect and Garden Plot offerings, Epic claims additional market share in the ambulatory care environment.
 A champion of interoperability, Epic announced that its community of nearly 2,000 hospitals and 45,000 clinics will have the ability to join a national health information exchange framework.

-As a full electronic health record (EHR) conversion to Epic is generally too costly and complex, only a subset of key clinical data – often problems, allergies, medications, and immunizations (PAMI) – from the previous one to three years is typically migrated to Epic.
+As a full electronic health record (EHR) conversion to Epic can be complex and expensive, only a subset of key clinical data – often problems, allergies, medications, and immunizations (PAMI) – from the previous one to three years is typically migrated to Epic.
 Harmony Healthcare IT can provide these Epic data conversion services.
 However, even a robust data conversion to Epic leaves some records and images behind – often from multiple displaced clinical, financial, and business applications – that must be retained and centralized.
-Healthcare delivery organizations transitioning to Epic need a trusted companion solution, such as HealthData Archiver®, for securing legacy data so that it is accessible, interoperable, and available for analytics.
+Healthcare delivery organizations transitioning to Epic need a trusted companion solution, such as HealthData Archiver™, for securing legacy data so that it is accessible, interoperable, and available for analytics.

 Migrations to Epic require a strategy that considers both active and legacy data.
 Considering the legacy data at the forefront can save headaches later.

 Having a well thought out plan makes for a seamless transition to Epic:

 Take an inventory of legacy applications, capturing their key data elements and details such as system name and version, database type, size and specifications.
 HealthData Planner™ is a tool that can be leveraged to capture the application details and help prioritize a schedule to address each one.